oVirt/ovirt-site/source/architecture/architecture.html.md

 1. Engine - monitors the oVirt network, and allows system administrators to create and deploy new VMs
 2. Host agent (VDSM) - the oVirt engine communicates with VSDM to request VM related actions on the nodes
-3. Admin Portal - the web application sysadmins use to talk to the engine to perform advanced actions
+3. Admin Portal - web based UI application that sysadmins use to instruct the engine to perform advanced actions.
-4. User Portal - a simplified application for simpler use-cases
+4. User Portal - a simplified application for simpler management use-cases.
-5. REST API - an API which allows applications to perform virtualisation actions, which is used by the command line tools and the SDK
+5. REST API - an API which allows applications to perform virtualization actions, which is used by the command line tools and the python SDK
 6. CLI/SDK - The command line interface and SDK provide a means to script actions
 7. Reports Engine - generates reports on VM resource usage, using Jasper Reports
 8. DWH (Data Warehouse) - The data warehouse component extracts and synthesizes data from the engine using Talend for later use in reports